 The trial by which Jesus Christ was condemned to death occurred in the house where both priests were staying.
 And Caiaphas and Annas with all his family.
-There is where Toto, the teachers, and the elders of the people, were present.
+There is where Toto, the teachers, and the people’s elders are present.
 So after being betrayed by Judas.
 Our dear Jesus is brought before Caiaphas’ father-in-law, who does not decide his fate, preferring to send him to his son-in-law.
 And his son-in-law likes to take him to Pilate to judge Him.

 Was Caiaphas a Levite?

-Caiaphas was a Levite, and he considered it his due to tithe any levy brought for the Lord.
+Caiaphas was a Levite and considered it his due to tithing any levy brought for the Lord.
 For this reason, Caiaphas became rich.
 The Levites, also known as the “Neharonites,” were the category of Temple servants descended from the three sons of Levi, namely, Gershon (Gershonites), Cahath (Cahathites), and Merari (Merariites).